Weigela florida 'Courtalor'

 A wonderful variant on this popular spring-flowering shrub, the arching branches are covered in showy trumpet-shaped flowers in varying shades of rich pink and white, attracts hummingbirds; somewhat coarse and open in habit, needs full sun

 Carnival Weigela is covered in stunning clusters of hot pink trumpet-shaped flowers with white overtones and yellow anthers along the branches in late spring.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Carnival Weigela is a multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.